nychealth/EH-dataportal/content/data-stories/public-space-creates-health/index.md

 </figure>
 </div>

 <a href="../sanitation/"> Clean, well-maintained, and attractive public space is essential to maximize the benefits to public health</a>.
 Broken equipment and seating, and cracked and uneven sidewalks can make public spaces feel unsafe; trash, pests, and unsanitary items on the streets and in parks can spread disease.
-This can discourage neighborhood residents from playing in these spaces, impacting their mental health. <a href="https://www.nycgovparks.org/park-features/parks-inspection-program">Parks also need to be well-maintained, and have enough waste bins, public restrooms, and water fountains to support activities like fitness classes, sports, and community events</a>.
+This can discourage neighborhood residents from playing in these spaces, impacting their mental health. <a href="https://www.nycgovparks.org/park-features/parks-inspection-program">Parks also need to be well-maintained, and have enough waste bins, public restrooms, and water fountains to support activities like fitness classes, sports and community events</a>.
 The NYC Parks, Transportation, and Sanitation Departments work together to find and resolve maintenance issues.
 Residents can call 311 to report unresolved maintenance issues.

 ### Public space should be designed with all New Yorkers in mind.